 Store your leftover beef teriyaki in an airtight container for up to three days.
 I recommend storing the beef and broccoli separately from the rice.
 Reheat over low heat.
 Serve over fresh or reheated rice or cauliflower rice.
 Always use your best discretion when storing and reheating leftovers.

-Other Easy Dinner Recipes
+Other Teriyaki Recipes

-If you love this beef teriyaki as much as I do, please be sure to leave me a comment below the recipe card and let me know.
+If you love this beef teriyaki recipe as much as I do, please be sure to leave me a comment below the recipe card and let me know.
 I love hearing from you!

 Beef Teriyaki